Harsh4873/STAT404FinalProject/README.md

 # Discussion

-We have divided the project into distinct sections and assigned each team member specific responsibilities to ensure efficient progress and integration of our work.
-Utilizing a divide and conquer approach aligned with a top-down design philosophy, each member focuses on their area of expertise:

-- **Harsh Dave** is implementing the design, examples, and testing for **Core Simulation Functions** and **Sampling Distribution Visualization**.
-- **Ritvik** is focused on creating the **Confidence Interval Analyses**.
-- **Race** is responsible for designing and facilitating the **Permutation Test**.
-- **Chris** is implementing the **Bootstrap Analysis**.
+We will divide the sections and then complete the designs, testing, and examples on all of these using a divide and conquer approach while adhering to the top down design.
+Harsh will focus on implementing the design, examples, and testing for Core Simulating Functions and Sampling Distribution Visualization.
+Ritvik will focus on creating the  Confidence Interval analyses.
+Race will design and facilitate the Permutation test.
+Finally, Chris will focus on implementing the bootstrap analysis.

 # Project Goal and Overview

 **Project Goal**

-This project is designed to provide hands-on experience in R software development by applying fundamentals and best practices covered in STAT 404.
-Key focus areas include simulations, top-down design, testing, and signal conditioning, culminating in the creation of a simplified R package.
+This project is designed to give experience on R software development by using the fundamentals and best practices covered in STAT 404 including but not limited to simulations, top down design, testing, and signal conditioning.
+It is a stripped down version of creating an R package.

 **Project Overview**

-Our group will develop functions with appropriate tests to simulate and visualize foundational concepts taught in STAT 211/212 and beyond.
-Specifically, we will employ repeated simulations to illustrate the following ideas:
+Your group will create functions with appropriate tests to simulate and visualize fundamentals learned in 211/212 and beyond.
+Specifically, you will use repeated simulations to communicate the following ideas:

 1. **Visualize theoretical sampling distributions**
 2. **Confidence levels**